 Wolfspeed, a pioneer in the SiC power semiconductor market, filed for Chapter 11 bankruptcy protection in June 2025.
 The company reached a restructuring support agreement with major creditors that included approximately $4.6 billion in debt reduction, and announced the successful completion of its financial restructuring in October of that year — yet the entire episode threw the risks of single-supplier dependence in SiC procurement into sharp relief.
-Renesas Electronics had provided a $2 billion deposit under its SiC wafer supply agreement with Wolfspeed, and the bankruptcy filing resulted in a loss of approximately ¥250 billion.
+Renesas Electronics had provided a $2 billion deposit under its SiC wafer supply agreement with Wolfspeed; as part of the restructuring plan, Renesas converted that deposit into equity and convertible bonds, becoming a major creditor and gaining a seat on Wolfspeed's board of directors.

 Key Players in the SiC Power Semiconductor Market